 - The wonderflonium heist and death ray construction in Dr. Horrible's Sing-Along Blog each represent thresholds on Dr. Horrible's Start of Darkness.
 The hesitation in the first — and lack of hesitation in the second — signal exactly how far down the slippery slope the hero (er, protagonist) has gone.

-- Aang from Avatar The Last Airbender goes through this in his backstory.
+- Aang goes through this in his backstory.
 The Air Nomads elders decide to take him away from his guardian Gyatso, as they feel that Gyatso is impeding Aang's progress as the Avatar.
-Aang is one of the heros who is defeated and symbolically killed at the Threshold, as fleeing the Threshold Guardians gets him frozen in ice for a hundred years until he wakes up in the Belly of the Whale.
+Aang is one of the heros who is defeated and symbolically killed at the Threshold, as fleeing the Threshold Guardians gets him frozen in ice for a hundred years until he wakes up in the crisis.

 - Zuko has to defeat Commander Zhao before proceeding with his quest to find the Avatar.

 - The Order of the White Lotus, Lin Bei Fong, and Tenzin later serve as Korra's threshold guardians in The Legend of Korra.

 - Samurai Jack: Jack finds a portal that will bring him back to the past.
 Unfortunately, its guardian won't let him through.
 Even Jack's skill is insufficient to beat him, but as the guardian is about to land the deathblow, the portal talks to him.
 The guardian lets Jack go, while the portal shows an image of a much older Jack with Manly Facial Hair and a crown.

 Guardian: You can't use it yet, Samurai Jack.
 Not yet.
 Not yet.